dr-xenia/computationalneurology/pages/join-our-team.md

 <b>Medical doctoral (MD) theses</b><p>

-<p>We offer supervision of MD theses, providing medical students with unique computational skills.
+<p>We offer supervision of MD theses, providing medical students with unique computational or experimental (neurostimulation) skills.
 Our projects are usually either experimental (neurostimulation) or computational (modeling, data science).
 To successfully pursue a project, we require at least one "Freisemester" to focus on the doctoral thesis.
 </p>

 <p></p>